xrdocs/ncs5500/_tutorials/2020-04-14-bgp-evpn-and-l3vpn-interworking.md

       </pre>
       </div>

 The above output shows that PE-1's advertised prefix 111.1.1.1/32 is learnt on DCI in VRF 10.
 We can also verify the prefix advertisement using the L3VPN BGP control-plane.
-In the below output from DCI-1 we can see the deatils of prefix 111.1.1.1/32; that it is recieved from PE-1 (10.10.10.10), its label value and route-target (RT) information.
+In the below output from DCI-1 we can see the details of prefix 111.1.1.1/32; that it is received from PE-1 (10.10.10.10), its label value and route-target (RT) information.

 <div class="highlighter-rouge">
       <pre class="highlight">